zzzprojects/docs/dynamic-linq.net/pages/getting-started/advanced/expression-language.md

 ### Explicit Conversion

-The expression language permits explicit conversions using the syntax type `(_expr_)`, where type is a type name optionally followed by `?` and `_expr_` is an expression.
+The expression language allows explicit conversions using the syntax type `(_expr_)`, where type is a type name optionally followed by `?` and `_expr_` is an expression.
 This syntax may be used to perform the following conversions:

 - Between two types provided `Type.IsAssignableFrom` is true in one or both directions.
 - Between two types provided one or both are interface types.